International Cooperative Alliance

-The ICA provides a global voice and forum for knowledge, expertise and coordinated action for and about cooperatives.
-The members of the ICA are international and national cooperative organisations from all sectors of the economy, including agriculture, banking, consumer, fisheries, health, housing, insurance, industry and services.
-The ICA has members from more than 100 countries, and it is estimated to represent one billion individuals worldwide.
-Cooperatives are values-based businesses owned by their members.
-Whether they are customers, employees or residents, the members get an equal say in the business and a share of the profits.
+Functioning as a global platform, the ICA aims to promote collaboration among cooperatives by enabling the exchange of knowledge, sharing of expertise, and coordination of joint initiatives.
+Its membership includes both international and national cooperative organizations operating across various sectors.

-At the United Nations, the ICA participates in high-level discussions of relevance to cooperatives through its consultative status with the United Nations Economic and Social Council (ECOSOC), which it has had since 1946, the first non-governmental organisation to do so.
-The ICA also has individual partnership agreements with the Food and Agriculture Organization of the United Nations (FAO), the International Labour Organization (ILO), and participates in the UN Inter-Agency Task Force on Social and Solidarity Economy (UNTFSSE).
-Since 1971, the ICA has been a founding member of the Committee for the Promotion and Advancement of Cooperatives (COPAC), a UN multi-stakeholder partnership of global public and private institutions that promotes and advocates for people-centred, self-sustaining cooperative enterprises, guided by the principles of economic, social and environmental sustainable development.
+At the United Nations, the ICA engages in discussions on cooperative-related issues through its consultative status with the United Nations Economic and Social Council (ECOSOC), a status it has held since 1946 as the first non-governmental organization to do so.
+The ICA also has individual partnership agreements with the Food and Agriculture Organization of the United Nations (FAO) and the International Labour Organization (ILO); It also participates in the UN Inter-Agency Task Force on Social and Solidarity Economy (UNTFSSE).
+Since 1971, the ICA has been a founding member of the Committee for the Promotion and Advancement of Cooperatives (COPAC), a UN multi-stakeholder partnership of global public and private institutions that aims to promote and advocate for people-centred, self-sustaining cooperative enterprises, guided by the principles of economic, social and environmental sustainable development.

-The ICA has been participating in the G20 Engagement Groups since 2014, having representatives in the taskforces and contributing actively to the discussions and preparation of documents.
-In 2020, the ICA created the Cooperative G20 Working Group to bring the cooperative movement's voices to the G20 Engagement Groups through their contribution in drafting policy papers, background materials, and advocacy documents to show their involvement and contribution in resolving issues addressed by the G20 Summit.
+Since 2014, the International Cooperative Alliance (ICA) has actively participated in the G20 Engagement Groups, with representatives involved in various taskforces and contributing to discussions and the development of official documents.
+In 2020, the ICA established the Cooperative G20 Working Group to ensure that the perspectives of the cooperative movement are effectively represented within the G20 process.
+This group plays a role in drafting policy papers, background materials and advocacy documents, highlighting the cooperative sector’s engagement and its contributions to addressing the key issues discussed at the G20 Summit.